1994

 ● 7-26-1994: Regarding the international community’s response to the war in Bosnia; some have urged that the arms embargo on the Muslims be lifted so that that country or group can defend itself against what many see as aggression against them by the Bosnian Serbs.
 The United Nations has declined, however, to take that suggestion (lifting the embargo), on the grounds that such action would only increase the level of violence.

 But if the U.N. is unwilling to lift the arms embargo on the Muslims, it should at least impose one on the Serbs.
-Either both sides should have access to armaments, or neither side should; to impose that embargo on one side and not on the other (especially when, as seems to be here, the side without the embargo is the aggressor) is totally unjustifiable, because it allows one side to slaughter a defenseless group of people.
+Either both sides should have access to armaments, or neither side should; to impose that embargo on one side and not on the other (especially when, as seems to be here, the side without the embargo is the aggressor) is unjustifiable, because it allows one side to slaughter a defenseless group of people.

 It would be as if you came across two people having or about to have a fist fight, and you intervened, not by keeping them apart, but rather by holding one person’s hands behind his back and permitting the other to strike blows.